 - Strengthen the health information system and database to facilitate better planning as well as audit and accountability;

-The Government of India has been unable to fulfill its commitment of “Health For All By 2000 A.D.”; in fact, primary health care services are becoming more and more difficult to obtain, especially for those living in urban slums, villages or remote tribal regions.
+The Way Ahead: The Government of India has been unable to fulfil its commitment of “Health For All By 2000 A.D.”; in fact, primary health care services are becoming more and more difficult to obtain, especially for those living in urban slums, villages or remote tribal regions.
 The poor conditions in government hospitals are also worsening day by day.
-There is inadequate staff; the supply of medicines is also insufficient coupled with inadequate infrastructure.
+There is the inadequate staff; the supply of medicines is also insufficient coupled with inadequate infrastructure.
 Also, there are financial constraints on the State.

 On a practical level, health workers may wonder about the applicability or utility (“added value”), let alone necessity of incorporating human rights perspectives into their work.
 Attention to the intersection of health and human rights may provide practical benefits to those engaged in health or human rights work, may help reorient thinking about major global health challenges, and may contribute to broadening human rights thinking and practice.